rkamaleswaran/PhysOnline/README.md

   4) Once the step #3 has been run, a target file should have been created.
 Then use the command "spark-submit" in the root directory to execute the spark file.

 # Spark Submit
-The spark-submit command will not work unelss you have have listed the coinciding jar files to be run in tandem:
+The spark-submit command will not work unless you have listed the coinciding jar files to be run in tandem:
    - amqp-client-4.1.0.jar
    - spark-rabbitme-0.5.1.jar
    - akka-actor_2.11-2.4.11.jar